retro16/acsi2stm/doc/compiling.md

 the same idea.
 Arduino 1.x is not officially supported anymore, but efforts will be done to avoid breaking compatibility.

+**Warning:** ST-Link is **not** supported.
+When compiling with ST-Link enabled, it injects some extra code and generates broken firmware.
+UART is the only supported way of programming/debugging ACSI2STM.

 Programming the STM32
 ---------------------